Skip to main content

 The $875 comprehensive fee includes room, meals and all program materials.

-Must register by June 12.
+• Must be registered by June 24.

 Scholarships

-A letter from your guidance counselor, indicating your eligibility for free/reduced lunch or other measure(s) of financial need, is required for scholarship consideration.
+A letter from your guidance counselor, indicating your eligibility for free/reduced lunch or other measure(s) of financial need, is required for need-based scholarship consideration.

 Deadlines

-All registrations must be submitted no later than June 12.
+All registrations must be submitted no later than June 10.

 All supporting documentation must be received prior to your arrival on campus.